Heiner Schuhmann

-Heiner Schuhmann ([ˈhaɪnɐ ˈʃuːman]; born 4 November 1948) is a retired German footballer and coach best known for his time at FC Augsburg.
+Heiner Schuhmann ([ˈhaɪnɐ ˈʃuːman]; born 4 November 1948) is a retired German football player and coach best known for his time at FC Augsburg.
 He served the club as a player and coach in the first team on five occasions but had his greatest success as a youth coordinator with the club.
-In the later position he also worked at FC Bayern Munich.
+In the later position he also worked at Bayern Munich.

-Biography
+Playing career

 Schuhmann, a product of the youth program of TSV Schwaben Augsburg started his senior career with te later club in 1967 in the tier two Regionalliga Süd, where he played for two seasons.
 Relegated after the 1968–69 season the football department of Schwaben merged with local rival BC Augsburg to form FC Augsburg.

 Schuhmann continued his career with FCA, now in the tier three Bayernliga.
-In 1971, he left Augsburg to join TSV 1860 München which had just been relegated from the Bundesliga to the Regionalliga.
+In 1971, he left Augsburg to join 1860 MUnich which had just been relegated from the Bundesliga to the Regionalliga.
 After two seasons at this club he returned to FC Augsburg, now freshly promoted to the Regionalliga.
 He played in the Regionalliga-championship winning side of 1973–74 alongside German international Helmut Haller.
 From 1974 Augsburg played in the new 2.
 Bundesliga South and Schuhmann made 86 appearances for FCA in this league.
 He ended his playing career in 1978 and took briefly over as FC Augsburg caretaker manager at the end of the 1977–78 season.